create3000/x_ite/docs/_posts/what's-new.md

 ---
 ## X_ITE v8.14.0 Released

 *Leipzig, 1th October 2023:* We right now released a new version.
+Unfortunately, in this release the shader variable "x3d_TextureMatrix" has changed to "x3d_TextureTransformMatrix", also images from ImagesTexture are now not flipped at the y-axis anymore.
+These are breaking changes.

 ### New Features